dimitrismallis/CAD-Assistant/README.md

 ### Docker Installation

-The easiest way to get started is using Docker, which includes all dependencies including FreeCAD:
+The easiest way to get started is using Docker, which includes all dependencies including FreeCAD and Python OCC:

 1. **Clone the repository**
    ```bash